philippinespire/pire_ssl_data_processing/dascyllus_aruanus/README.md

 ```

 Potential issues:
-* one hit, one genome, no ID-
+* one hit, one genome, no ID: 97.05-97.26%%
-  * Alb: xx%, Contemp: XX%
-* no one hit, one genome to any potential contaminators (bacteria, virus, human, etc) -
+* no one hit, one genome to any potential contaminators (bacteria, virus, human, etc) - 0-1.88%
-  * Alb: xx%, Contemp: xx%

 ============================